Silver Bulletin #4

 - 👔 Talent is global.
 But opportunity isn’t.
 With ubiquitous high-speed internet and cloud tools, companies can now hire from all over the world, getting access to more talent than ever before.
 This is going to cause an explosion in the speed of digitalisation.

 The above is more of a qualitative argument.
-Taking a quantitative bottoms-up approach, Ram’s thesis makes sense as well:
+Taking a quantitative, bottom-up approach, Ram’s thesis makes sense as well:

-- 💻 Internet companies earnings, as a percentage of total earnings globally, is between 5% – 7%
+- 💻 Internet companies’ earnings, as a percentage of total earnings globally, are between 5% – 7%

-- 🌎 Market capitalisation of tech companies, vs total global market capitalisation, is only 10%
+- 🌎 Market capitalisation of tech companies, versus total global market capitalisation, is only 10%.

 - 👶 Despite the internet being the centre of our lives, these numbers are still incredibly low.

-- 📈 It’s obvious that this 10% penetration rate will rise to 60+% over time.
+- 📈 It’s obvious that this 10% penetration rate will rise to more than 60% over time.
 That’s 6x from where we are today.

 #VACCINE